 Why is trauma insurance so important?
-Well, if you suffer from a critical condition but you’re not totally or permanently disabled, your TPD cover won’t apply.
-And even if you have income protection cover to pay your general living expenses, it may not be enough to cover all the additional expenses associated with a serious illness or injury.
+If you suffer from a critical condition but you’re not totally and permanently disabled, your TPD cover won’t apply.
+Even if you have income protection cover to pay your general living expenses, it may not be enough to cover all the additional expenses associated with a serious illness or injury.

 What is income protection insurance?